-If you’re factoring in the long term cost of gas and batteries, you may find that battery powered electric mowers are a hassle to shop for.
-Many electric mowers require battery replacements, since most electric models can only use specific batteries from their brand; the cost of a replacement can get quite high.
+If you’re factoring in the long term cost of gas and batteries, you may find that battery-powered electric mowers are a hassle to shop for.
+Many of these kinds of mowers require battery replacements since most models can only use specific batteries from their brand; the cost of a replacement can get quite high.
 Likewise, having to regularly pour gas into a gas-powered model can eat away at your wallet.
 Corded electric mowers require neither gas or a battery, making them cheaper in the long run.

 Environmental & User Safety

-If your environmentally-minded, it’s likely that you are already a fan of electric powered mowers over gas powered mowers.
-Electric mowers don’t let off hazardous gases into the environment like gas mowers do.
+If you are environmentally minded, it’s likely that you are already a fan of electric-powered mowers over gas-powered mowers.
+Electric mowers don’t let off hazardous gases into the environment as gas mowers do.
 It’s important to remember that corded electric mowers are the most environmentally friendly option as they don’t use a lithium battery.
 Keep in mind that every model will have some impact on the environment unless it is fueled using solar power.

 Gas-powered mowers are also ranked more dangerous as they have more power, but fewer safety features.
 Safety features can be a vital purchasing point for those with young children or kids that tend to help with yard work.

 Gas-powered mowers also have the potential to last longer, but constant maintenance will need to be performed.
 Between monitoring the blades, oil, and fuel filter, gas-powered maintenance can become a hassle.
-Electric mowers, in comparison, are easier to care for, even if you don’t have experience working on machinery.
+This type of mowers, in comparison, are easier to care for, even if you don’t have experience working on machinery.
 Hiring a mechanic to work on a gas-powered model can also get costly.